Louis047/Windows-Dots/README.md

 - [MacType](https://github.com/snowie2000/mactype) - If you love MacOS and want better font rendering, this software is a heaven.
 Recently brought back from dead.
 Really recommend this. (even though their website is dead, good to see this project active in github)

+- [Tacky-Borders](https://github.com/lukeyou05/tacky-borders) - A cool Windows Border Customization without any compromise in resource usage.
+An Accidental discovery.
+Komorebi has this integrated.

 ### Preview:
 GlazeWM Setup